Ahmad Huseinzadeh: Career

-After graduation he returned to Salyan in 1839 and started teaching various subjects to local children for 6 years.
-He was later gained higher religious education in Najaf and Tbilisi.
+After graduation, he returned to Salyan in 1839 and started teaching various subjects to local children for 6 years.
+He later gained higher religious education in Najaf and Tbilisi.
 He was appointed as Sheikh ul-Islam by Alexander II of Russia after Fazil Iravani's resignation with a monthly pension of 1600 rubles on 15 October 1852.
-He was appointed as head of Spiritual Council of Transcaucasian Shia Muslims, 5 April 1875.
+He was appointed as head of the Spiritual Council of Transcaucasian Shia Muslims, on 5 April 1875.
 His deputy was Akhund Mustafa Talibzadeh, father of Abdulla Shaig.
-He was described as a rather liberal thinking cleric by Fatali Akhundzadeh and contributed to Akinchi, first Azerbaijani language newspaper.
+He was described as a rather liberal-thinking cleric by Fatali Akhundzadeh and contributed to Akinchi, first Azerbaijani language newspaper.
 In his letter to Akhundzadeh in 1862, Yousuf Khan Mostashar al-Dowleh said of Huseinzadeh "I don't even consider him a mullah, but rather a spiritual cleric."
-Like Akhundzadeh, he was a promoter of Latin alphabet for Azerbaijani, defended the idea that it is not incompatible with Sharia and Islam.
+Like Akhundzadeh, he was a promoter of the Latin alphabet for Azerbaijani and defended the idea that it is not incompatible with Sharia and Islam.

 He resigned in 1884 and lived in Tbilisi where he died 3 years later.